 It will premiere in 2021.
 Prior to the production shutdown, AHS Season 10 was expected to premiere in the fall of 2020.
 However, in May 2020, FX announced that AHS Season 10 wouldn't premiere until 2021.

-Production has been delayed.
+Production will begin in October.
 Ryan Murphy revealed to USA Today that Season 10 of American Horror Story was supposed to begin filming the last week of March but had been put on hold indefinitely due to the coronavirus pandemic.
-On May 19, Murphy shared an update on Instagram, noting that the hope is to begin filming Season 10 "later this summer."
+On Aug.
+28, Murphy shared on Instagram that production would begin — fittingly — in October.

 It might feature a major Murder House crossover.
 On April 26, Murphy shared an image of Rubber Man on Instagram with the very cryptic caption "Coming soon..."
 The idea that Rubber Man may make an appearance in Season 10 is pretty surprising given that the iconic rubber suit just returned in Apocalypse.
 However, since the upcoming season is a milestone one, it does make sense that Season 10 may pay homage to several different memorable moments and characters from the show's past.
 And if Rubber Man does return, we still won't know who will be in the suit until the new episodes arrive, giving us yet another thing to speculate about!